lmhurley2003/RealEngine/README.md

 program resolution.
 - Add a lot of small interactive touches.
 Like think about Pajama Sam, there's not a lot of complex gamepley yet the players are propelled by small moments of interactivty and humor
--
+- Maybe make a dedicated "streamer mode" that turns off effects that don't play well with twitch/youtube compression (ie dithering)

+# Story Principles
+- maybe make the "Benefactor" a satanist?
+Like ultimately this use of scripture will turn to something corrupt, so maybe make the corruption explicity by the use of ritual / Judge Holden-isms, ie gnosticism.
+    -Fuck maybe just make this a game about gnosticism?
+Tower of Babel to kill the fake god?
+    -"Good ending" is making Benefactor face that there is no true god, just the community we have around us? idk maybe will come off as a Reddit atheism critique of gnosticism.
+If there's one thing I do want, is that I don;t want to where too muchof my own views on my sleeve.
+I do not want this to feel like Heretic -Benefactor as a name is getting dry, maybe make it a throughtful Biblical reference, ie a judge like Samson

-#V VMA allocator notes
+#  VMA allocator notes
-- all allocations made from larger VkDevice Memory allocation
+- all allocations made from larger VkDevice Memory allocations
-- can make dedicated allocation block with VMA_ALLOCATION_CREATE_DEDICATED_MEMORY_BIT, but library will do this automatically under certain circumstances (ie )
+- can make dedicated allocation block with VMA_ALLOCATION_CREATE_DEDICATED_MEMORY_BIT, but library will do this automatically under certain circumstances (ie large block size, diff mem requirements)

 # Pinball
 - [ ] Likely a good start for a proof of concept